Current Retail: $59.96-$79.95

 - No neck adjustment

-- The chest flap may gather snow
+- The chest flap will gather snow in chest deep conditions

 I have been using the Overcoat Fuse jacket on Edgar, our 55-pound, black lab mutt, known for his strength, high energy, and tendency to pull while hiking or snowshoeing.
 He has done well learning not to pull when wearing his hiking harnesses, which are a different design and fit than his skijoring/ pulling harnesses.
 Having used the great Ruffwear Web Master harness for many years, I knew that Ruffwear would produce a solid, well-made product...the only question was, would this jacket adequately secure our Edgar without the use of an external harness?

-Our preliminary uses indicates that yes, it may, but perhaps it would better serve him merely as a fine cold weather jacket.
-My initial rating of 3.5 stars is based on averaging a rating of 4 stars for the jacket component, and 3 stars for the “harness” element.
+Our uses indicate that yes, it may, but perhaps it would better serve him merely as a fine cold weather jacket.
+My rating of 3.5 stars is based on averaging a rating of 4 stars for the jacket component, and 3 stars for the “harness” element.
 There is obvious convenience of having a dog jacket that includes a harness component, but for us, the combination type jacket sacrifices performance for convenience.

-The Overcoat Fuse is a two layer, thick and solid jacket, with an exterior shell that is water resistant and resistant to abrasion, and an interior lining of soft, thick, fleece.
+The Overcoat Fuse is a two-layer, thick and solid jacket, with an exterior shell that is water resistant and resistant to abrasion, and an interior lining of soft, thick, fleece.
 It is a sleeveless design dog jacket, which does make it very easy to place on a dog.
 Our dogs will not tolerate a jacket with sleeves, as that design seems to impede their freedom of motion.
 The Overcoat Fuse is thicker and more hefty than other dog jackets that Edgar has used.
 This Overcoat Fuse is essentially the same design and material as the Ruffwear Overcoat dog jacket; however, the Fuse has an interior harness system and two side pockets.

 Ruffwear describes the jacket as having an “integrated webbing harness system”, similar to the Front Range harness.
 This jacket has a fixed neck opening and is secured to the dog by two straps that are located on the side of a chest flap that goes between the dog’s front legs.
 These two side straps on the fabric jacket are the only fit and adjustment points.
 To me, this does not equate with the security and fit of a harness.
 The webbing is only 7/8-inch wide, and the side attachment buckles are small (1"), and I do not feel they are as secure as a harness buckle.